 A Catapult Film Fund & True/False Film Fest Collaboration

 At the height of summer, when filmmakers are buried in the edit suite, our Rough Cut Retreat offers a one-of-a-kind, immersive mentorship experience.
 Launched in 2016 by Catapult Film Fund & the True/False Film Fest, RCR unites nonfiction filmmakers and mentors in a creative, supportive, and engaged atmosphere.
 Rough Cut Retreat seeks work that displays ambitious, idiosyncratic approaches to nonfiction storytelling – and prioritizes filmmakers who lack strong feedback networks.
 Chosen mentors represent a variety of nonfiction film professionals who embody creativity and generosity of spirit.
+Rough Cut Retreat is presented by Catapult and True/False who have a shared passion for supporting bold and creative new nonfiction filmmaking.
+Rough Cut Retreat will take place in late July, venue to be announced shortly.

 Eligibility